About The Thinking Project Institute

 Meet the Directors!

 Welcome!
-This is my 6th year teaching Social Studies at Thornton High School near Denver, Colorado, and I work, together with Linda, to design and run Camps for The Work and build The Thinking Project.
+This is my 7th year teaching Social Studies at Thornton High School near Denver, Colorado, and I work, together with Linda, to design and run Camps for The Work and build The Thinking Project and The Thinking Project Institute.
 I discovered The Work in 2002, and it radically changed my life for the better.
 I'd never learned what a thought was, or how to identify and question my thoughts.
 I just believed thoughts when I got stressed about something.
 The Work changed this; I learned that I can put my thoughts down on paper and question them.
 I learned that often what I'm assuming isn't the truth or isn't the full story.
 A few years after discovering The Work I was standing in a grocery store check out line, and thought "I should have learned this (The Work) in school."
 My mind quickly turned this thought around to "I should bring this to schools," and this turnaround propelled my application to teacher preparation programs, my journey as a new teacher, and it remains at the heart of my purpose as a teacher to this day.
 Two years ago, I met Linda.
 Linda is an Adams 12 parent, and had been wondering for years about how to bring The Work to kids.
 We met for coffee one winter day in 2014, and decided to design a pilot Summer Camp for The Work.
 Our pilot camp was last summer, and since then we have run four more camps, including two all day camps at STEM Launch -- one for their 6th grade, and one for their 7th grade.
 We have worked with their staff as well, and have begun developing a teacher training program.

 I’m passionate about building creative, thoughtful curriculum, and interweaving classroom management and curricular content with The Work.
 As a teacher, I'm striving to design classrooms where multiple perspectives are valued, where learning is relevant to the lives we lead, and where students develop ways of thinking that support them in leading positive, thoughtful, creative, contributing lives.
-It is often a prototyping and innovating classroom :) With The Thinking Project, Linda and I are beginning to build relationships with teachers, schools, communities, and organizations to offer Camps and develop whole school learning cultures of inquiry, kindness and (more) accurate thinking.
+It is often a prototyping and innovating classroom :) With The Thinking Project Institute, Linda and I are beginning to build relationships with teachers, schools, communities, and organizations to offer Camps and develop whole school learning cultures of inquiry, kindness and (more) accurate thinking.
 We want every child to have the opportunity to think open-mindedly, to learn how to question stressful and limiting thoughts.
 I hold a Master's degree in Curriculum and Instruction from the University of Denver.

 I'd love to connect, so please feel free to email :)